 It is also one of the first pieces of ‘product stewardship’ legislation in which industry is obliged to take greater responsibility for its packaging after it has been sold.
 In the case of CDL, beverage suppliers must ensure that a system is in place for the recovery and recycling of their empty beverage containers

-In 2015–16, more than 582 million containers (43,165 tonnes) were recovered by collection depots for recycling.
-This means that $58 million was refunded to the community during that period.
+In 2016–17, almost 587 million containers (43,298 tonnes) were recovered by collection depots for recycling.
+This means that over $58 million was refunded to the community during that period.

 The container deposit scheme also provides a financial benefit to community groups, sporting clubs and charities that collect empty containers for refund.